ATS Resume Formatting Rules 2026: 6-Point Checklist

 1. The Date Format Rule (MM/YYYY)

 This is the single most common cause of parsing errors.
-If the ATS cannot accurately calculate your years of experience, it may auto-reject you for "Insufficient Experience."
+When the ATS cannot accurately calculate your years of experience, it ranks your resume below the candidates whose dates parsed cleanly, even when your actual experience matches the role.
+Recruiters then never see your application in the filtered shortlist.

 ❌ Dangerous Formats (Do Not Use)

-• Apostrophes: '23 – Present.
-Why: Some older parsers treat '23 as a typo or garbage character.
+'23 – Present.
+Why: Some older parsers treat'23as a typo or garbage character. - Seasons:

-• Seasons: Summer 2023.
+Summer 2023.
 Why: "Summer" is not a month.
-The robot does not know if that means June, July, or August.
+The robot does not know if that means June, July, or August. - Vague Terms:

 The Golden Rule: Always put the date on the right-hand side, separate from the job title.